C-Preston-11/AVR-Instructions_FPGA/README.md

-This project used a FPGA (Altera Quartus II Cyclone) replicated AVR microcontroller, 4 instructions were added to the existing design - without changing the previous commands.
+This project added multiple instructions to an AVR microcontroller architecture that was built using an FPGA board.
+The instructions needed to be implimented without altering the already available instructions.

 Instructions implemented
 MUL - Multiply,